← back to the schedule

 4. Modify the placeQueen method to recursively place all the queens in arbitrary columns (or the same arbitrary column).
 Think about where you should place the recursive call if you want to see the queens appear in each row, one-by-one, and then disappear in reverse order.
 Make sure you remember to include a base case.
 Do you need to modify the solve method to place all the queens?
 If so, do it.

 5. Fully implement the placeQueen method so that it checks column by column to find an OK location to place this queen, until the queen has been successfully placed in a column and all the queens after her have been successfully placed also.
 Since the locationIsOK method always returns true, the queens should fill in the first column.
+Don't remove queens that have been successfully placed.

 6. Modify the locationIsOK method to return false if any queens have already be placed in the same column as the location parameter.
 When you have this working you should see the queens fill in the diagonal from location (0, 0) to location (n-1, n-1).

 7. Modify the locationIsOK method again to also return false if any queens have already been placed on the board in locations that are on the diagonal from the location parameter.
+You may want to test this on small boards, such as a 4 x 4 or 5 x 5 board, before going on to begger boards, especially if you add debugging messages while you are working on it..

 Acknowledgments: The Location class comes directly from the AP® Marine Biology Simulation case study; BoundedGrid was inspired by the MBS BoundedEnv class.
 AP is a registered trademark of the College Entrance Examination Board.
 The Marine Biology Simulation case study was copyrighted in 2002 by the College Entrance Examination Board.
 It is available on the web from the College Board web site (www.collegeboard.com and apcentral.collegeboard.com).
 Copyright Alyce Brady, 2002.